Software Installation for Current Versions

 Activating the eLicense

 If you have previously used an eLicense on the PC from an older version of the application, then no further action would be needed.
 The Registration.txt file containing the eLicense Activation Code will be automatically copied from the old location to the new location upon trying to launch the application for the first time.
-Note: the old location for the Registration.txt file was in C:\ProgramData\Applied Flow Technology.
+If this is a fresh install, then you may receive the activation window depicted below.

 First Time Setup for Typical User: